Blog

 50% to Your Needs

-Needs are the essential costs you usually have to pay to live and work.
+Needs are the essential costs you generally need to pay to live and work.
 In Australia, these may include:

 • Rent or mortgage